chtime/via/resources/README.md

 ## Configuring Auto-Builds through Webhooks

-The BuildConfig will furthermore have triggers for webhooks; in order to call these webhooks from e.g. GitHub, you need to extract their URL:
+The BuildConfig will furthermore have triggers for webhooks; in order to call these webhooks from e.g. GitHub, you need to extract their URL.
+Either you check the web-console buildconfig and "Copy URL with secret" for the GitHub webhook, or you assemble the URL manually yourself:

 ```bash
 oc get buildconfig/via # note the Webhook URL